Naturally Lighting Your Subject With Golden Hour

 - Dramatic Rays:

-Use the sun to create cool effects behind your subjects for amazing sunset or sunrise shots.
+Use the sun to create cool effects behind your subjects for an amazing sunset or sunrise shots.

 - Lens Flares: